paschaldubem/Spotify_Analysis/README.md

 - IDENTIFY TOP TRACKS: To identify the top songs streamed over this 9-month period, I discovered and used two criteria I felt held equal standing in giving insights into an accurate result.

   - By total minutes played: This ranks the tracks based on total time listened over the period

+  -  By frequency of completing the tracks `trackdone`: This shows how often I listened to a track all the way through without skipping.
+Spotify have a column named “reason for trackend” where any possible scenario leading to a track ending is recorded.

 ```sql
 -- Top 10 songs streamed by total minutes played